Chapter 17

 “Can we please just get on with it!”
 Cody protested.

-All went smooth and soon the humans proceeded on the river path, gnawing chunks of pemmican as they went.
+All went smoothly, and the humans proceeded on the river path, gnawing chunks of pemmican as they went.
 Jessie walked at the point followed by Cody leading Ellie.
 The twins rode in the packsaddle.
 Emma both rode on the back of the sled and walked behind depending on the condition of the path.
 Laureal and Mia manned the rear corners to make certain the sled remained upright.
 John brought up the rear as always.

-“Looks like you were right, grandmother.”
+“Looks like you were right, Grandmother.”

 No more had Laureal spoken than the sled ran up on a branch buried beneath the snow, whereupon the young woman responded at once, driving with legs to counter the imbalance.